Beatrice of Savoy

 Beatrice of Savoy (c.
 1198 – c.
-1267) was Countess consort of Provence by her marriage to Ramon Berenguer IV, Count of Provence.
+1267) was Countess consort of Provence by her marriage to Ramon Berenguer V, Count of Provence.
 She served as regent of her birth country Savoy during the absence of her brother in 1264.

-Early life

 Beatrice was the daughter of Thomas I of Savoy and Margaret of Geneva.
 Beatrice was the tenth of fourteen children born to her parents.

 Countess of Provence

-Beatrice married Ramon Berenguer IV, Count of Provence in December 1220.
+Beatrice married Ramon Berenguer V, Count of Provence in December 1220.
 She was a shrewd and politically astute woman, whose beauty was likened to that of a second Niobe by Matthew Paris.
 Ramon and Beatrice of Savoy had four daughters, who all lived to adulthood, and married kings.
 Their only son, Raymond died in early infancy.

-In 1242, Beatrice's brother Peter was sent to Provence by Henry III to negotiate the marriage of Sanchia to Richard.
+In 1242, Beatrice's brother Peter was sent to Provence by Henry III to negotiate the marriage of Sanchia to Richard of Cornwall, brother to Henry III.
 Another brother, Philip, escorted Beatrice and Sanchia to the English court in Gascony, arriving in May 1243.
 There they joined Henry, Eleanor, and their infant daughter, Beatrice of England.
 Henry was very happy at this occasion and gave many gifts to the various relatives.

 In November 1243, Beatrice and Sanchia travelled to England for the wedding.
 This wedding did much to strengthen the bond between Richard and Henry III.
+Richard had threatened potential rebellion a couple of time during Henry III's rule, and on this occasion he was particularly unhappy with the Savoyard influence in the English Court, particularly Peter of Savoy, feeling that he was being pushed to the side.
+The marriage to Sanchia, sister of the Queen, appeased a lot of the concerns that he had, and soothed the discontent between himself and Henry.
 She further strengthened the unity of the English royal family by convincing Henry III to help pay the debts of his sister Eleanor and her husband Simon de Montfort, who had often been at odds with Henry.
 In January 1244, Beatrice negotiated a loan for her husband from Henry of four thousand marks, offering the king five Provençal castles as collateral.